willemt/dogebox/protocol/core.rst

 When receiving this message, we:

-    - if handshake is valid, reply with handshake, and send our piece and file log
+    - (HS01) if handshake is valid, reply with handshake, and send our piece and file log

-    - if handshake is invalid, drop the connection
+    - if handshake is invalid, drop the connection.
+Invalid handshakes:

+      - (HS02) have an invalid name length; and/or

+      - (HS03) have an unexpected protocol name

 **highest_piece**
 *This is required within the handshake so that clients are able to construct a Merkle hash.
 For a Merkle hash it is necessary that we know how many pieces there could be.*